Utah Deaf History and Culture

 Martha Hughes Cannon.
 SourceL Utah State Historical Society, Deseret News Archives

-During Martha's tenure on the Board of Trustees in 1896, a significant effort was made to address the lack of a law requiring Deaf and Blind children to attend the state institution.
-Martha and her board members urgently wrote a letter to the Utah governor and legislature, requesting that these children be educated at the state institute rather than in public schools.
+During Dr. Hughes Cannon's tenure on the Board of Trustees in 1896, a significant effort was made to address the lack of a law requiring Deaf and Blind children to attend the state institution.
+She and her board members wrote an urgent letter to the Utah governor and legislature, requesting that these children be educated at the state institute rather than in public schools.
 Their letter specifically recommended a legislative requirement for these children's attendance at the state institution, emphasizing the life-changing impact of specialized education.
+The belief in the power to transform education for these children fueled this urgent call for action.
 The report of the Utah State School for the Deaf and Dumb and the State School for the Blind, 1896, as detailed in the section below, provides a clearer picture of the content of this letter and its impact (Report of the Utah State School for the Deaf and Dumb and the State School for the Blind, 1896).
-After being elected as a senator, Martha continued her advocacy, spearheading a proposal for a mandatory school bill, which was successfully passed in 1897, bringing about positive change for Deaf and Blind children.
+Following her election as a senator, Dr. Hughes Cannon persistently advocated for a mandatory education bill, leading to its successful passage in 1897.
+This legislation brought about positive changes for Deaf and Blind children, improving their access to education and raising awareness of their needs within the community.
+Dr. Hughes Cannon's relentless dedication played a crucial role in fostering an inclusive environment where Deaf and Blind individuals could thrive.

 Picture